-- That they will not have a detrimental impact on the natural environment. - Areas of mixed moorings will retain their open feel and maintain wide views across the Deben Estuary. - The provision of suitable waste disposal facilities.
+- 1. they will not have a detrimental impact on the natural environment; - 2. areas of mixed moorings will retain their open feel and maintain wide views across the Deben Estuary; and - 3. the provision of suitable waste disposal facilities.

 6 RECREATION, LEISURE, SERVICES AND ENVIRONMENT